ceilican/MantisWiki/TX-Execution---problematic-blocks.md

 #### 153259

 The contract creating TX the payload was used as input data to the VM execution (it should be empty).
+PR: [#159]( https://github.com/input-output-hk/etc-client/pull/159)

 #### 81383